Water, Wildlife and Fisheries

 Addressing Climate Change and Drought in the West

-Climate change-induced drought imperils our nation’s ecosystems and threatens to dramatically reduce our nation’s drinking, industrial, and agricultural water supplies.
+Climate change-induced drought imperils our nation’s ecosystems and threatens to dramatically reduce drinking, industrial, and agricultural water supplies.
 The resulting impacts to water reliability disproportionately affect rural and tribal communities.

-In the coming years, many western states will see growing populations coupled with increasingly frequent and severe drought.
-Historic records and scientific assessments demonstrate that recent droughts have been made worse by climate change.
+In the coming years, many western states will see growing populations coupled with increasingly frequent and severe drought driven by climate change.
+Historic records and scientific assessments demonstrate that recent droughts have been worsened by climate change.
 For example, the 2012-2016 drought in California was the state’s worst in 1,200 years.
-And across the western and central U.S., 2020 drought conditions caused an estimated $4.5 billion in economic losses.
+And across the western and central U.S., 2022 drought conditions caused an estimated $21 billion in economic losses.

-The Subcommittee on Water, Oceans, and Wildlife is working hard to advance federal water policy that promotes future drought resiliency through forward-thinking, collaborative policy solutions.
+The Subcommittee on Water, Wildlife and Fisheries is working hard to advance federal water policy that promotes future drought resiliency through forward-thinking, collaborative policy solutions.

-Democrats are working to advance policy solutions that provide immediate and long-term drought relief.
-Solutions include Rep. Jared Huffman’s (D-Calif.)
-FUTURE Western Water Infrastructure and Drought Resiliency Act to expand funding for new water infrastructure, including drought-proof water recycling projects like well-designed desalination and water recycling projects.
-The Subcommittee is working to advance legislation to expand the use of modern water management tools, data, and technologies; support communities lacking clean drinking water; advance tribal water rights settlements that fund tribal water infrastructure; and promote watershed health for the benefit of downstream communities, fish, and wildlife.
+Still, while these investments will deliver significant relief to many communities in the years to come, much more still must be done to manage climate-related drought and invest in communities, especially underserved and Indigenous communities that are disproportionately burdened by the climate crisis and too often left behind.
+Subcommittee Democrats continue to advance solutions to support new water infrastructure, including drought-proof water recycling projects like well-designed desalination and water recycling projects.
+Subcommittee Democrats are also working to advance legislation to expand the use of modern water management tools, data, and technologies; support communities lacking clean drinking water; advance tribal water rights settlements that fund tribal water infrastructure; and promote watershed health for the benefit of downstream communities, fish, and wildlife.

 Promoting Healthy River Ecosystems that Support Western State Economies